codebar/tutorials/js/lesson8/tutorial.md

 This way, if something goes wrong and things stop working you can always revert your local changes and start over again.

 When working with someone else it's also nice to do your work in branches so you can open pull requests and the other person can have a look at your changes before they are merged into the main repository.
 We briefly discussed creating branches in the [introduction to version control tutorial](http://codebar.github.io/tutorials/version-control/introduction/tutorial.html).
-Try to give your branches meaninful names and when they are merged into the main **master** branch, don't forget to update your local copy.
+Try to give your branches meaningful names and when they are merged into the main **master** branch, don't forget to update your local copy.

 ## Useful APIs